hsteinshiromoto/markdown_transclusion.nvim/README.md

 # Obsidian Transclusion for Neovim

 A Neovim plugin that brings Obsidian-style transclusion functionality to your markdown files.
-This plugin allows you to include the contents of one note within another using the familiar `![[note]]` syntax.
+This plugin allows you to include the contents of one note within another using the familiar `![[note]]` syntax, with support for transcluding specific sections using headers.

 ## Features

 - ✨ **Automatic Detection**: Recognizes Obsidian-style `![[note]]` transclusion syntax
+- 📑 **Section Transclusion**: Include specific sections of notes using `![[note#section]]` syntax
 - 🎨 **Visual Indicators**: Highlights transclusion markers and adds virtual text showing the source
 - 👁️ **Preview**: Quickly preview transcluded content in a floating window without leaving your current file
 - 📝 **Expansion**: Expand transclusions in-place when you need the actual content